All Episodes

 That might have set us over the edge.

-That's a ri satanic ritual.
+As a satanic ritual.

 Yes, after the rubbing went out.

-That's why people that's why the detective was saying like these guys will make Charles Manson look like a baby.
+That's why people, that's why the detective was saying, like, these guys will make Charles Manson look like a baby.

 Yeah, facts.

-You guys requested this case.
+You guys requested this case, you sick bastards.

 Spritzer confesses to the murder of seven women, including Lori Borowski.

-Uh some nutcase evil guy that was doing this, and it turned out it wasn't one.
+Basically, we were looking for a guy, some nutcase evil guy that was doing this, and it turned out it wasn't one.

 Maybe it was two, and then it was two, and then it was three.

-Officers pick up 19-year-old Andy Cochorales.
+Officers pick up 19-year-old Andy Cocoralis, who implicates himself in eight.

-Alright, Ninza, let's throw this address in.
+All right, Ninza, let's throw this address in.

-2163 North McVicker Avenue, Chicago, Illinois.
+2163 North McVicar Avenue, Chicago, Illinois.

 That was the address where they used to do these rituals.

-Um that was Robin Geck's address.
+That was Robin Geck's address.

 And that's in Chicago, Illinois.

-But let's keep running with the documentary, and when you're ready to pull it up on Google Maps, let me know, Bill's.
+And when you're ready to pull it up on Google Maps, let me know, Bills.

 I know you got a million things going on back there.